 Making The Best Zoom Quiz Ever In 5 Easy Steps

-The Zoom quiz exploded in popularity during lockdowns.
-It kept people in touch with trivia and their community during the pandemic.
+The Zoom quiz exploded in popularity during lockdowns and maintained the heat in today’s hybrid setting.
+It kept people in touch with trivia and their community wherever and whenever they were.
 You can instil a sense of community in your office, classroom, or just with your friends, by making them a Zoom quiz to remember.
 Here’s how:

 Step 1: Choose Your Rounds (Or pick from these Zoom quiz round ideas)

-Below is a few ideas for your online trivia.
+Below are a few ideas for your online trivia.
 If these aren’t doing it for you, check out 50 more Zoom quiz ideas right here!

 Idea #1: General Knowledge Round

 The bread and butter of any Zoom quiz.
 Because of the range of topics, everyone will be able to answer at least some of the questions.

 Some of the best Zoom general knowledge quizzes are the pub quizzes of BeerBods, Airliners Live and Quizland.
 They did wonders for their community spirit and, from a business perspective, kept their brands super relevant.

 Picture quizzes are always popular, whether it’s a bonus round at a pub or an entire quiz standing on its own JPEG legs.